InfamousMusicify/Mark-Recall/README.md

 Craft:
 Obtain an Eye of Ender and paper, craft them together and you will recieve 3 Items.
 Right click the "Mark" to set a Home.
 Right Click "Recall" to return to a Home.
-Right click "Recall Cycle" to cycle thru which home your Mark/Recalling to.
+Right click "Cycle Mark" to cycle thru which home your Mark/Recalling to.

 Command: